 The Agreement with CHL covers loans that were purchased by non-GSE investors, including securitization trusts (the "other investors").
+The original Agreement addressed rescission and denial rights; the amended and restated Agreement also addresses curtailment rights.
 That Agreement will be implemented only as and to the extent that it is consented to by or on behalf of the other investors.
 While there can be no assurance that the Agreement with CHL will be implemented, we have determined that its implementation is probable.

 The estimated impact of the Agreements and other probable settlements have been recorded in our financial statements.
 The estimated impact that we recorded for probable settlements is our best estimate of our loss from these matters.
-We estimate that the maximum exposure above the best estimate provision we recorded is \$626 million, of which about 60% is related to claims paying practices subject to the Agreement with CHL and the previously disclosed curtailment matters with Countrywide.
+We estimate that the maximum exposure above the best estimate provision we recorded is \$441 million, of which about 72% is related to claims paying practices subject to the Agreement with CHL.
 If we are not able to implement the Agreement with CHL or the other settlements we consider probable, we intend to defend MGIC vigorously against any related legal proceedings.